 The ads look like the links in the text.
 I was even paid decently by this network but latter I did not continue.

-The reasons is that these two ad networks do not seem to have enough advertisers then.
+The reasons are that these two ad networks do not seem to have enough advertisers then.
 So, I kept on with Adsense due to its simplicity and huge advertiser network.

 Media.net: This is said to be a yahoo and bing ad network.
 It is easy to signup and if you have a website with genuine traffic, you will be accepted for the program.
 You may read our detailed media.net review